5 Dianabol Side Effects (And How to Combat them)

 More powerful PCT for Dianabol stacks:

 The PCT trio (above) was a protocol used by Dr. Michael Scally, an expert in hormone replacement therapy.
-He used hCG, Nolvadex and Clomid in these doages to successfully treat 19 men, with 100% endogenous testosterone recovery within 45 days.
+He used hCG, Nolvadex, and Clomid in these dosages to successfully treat 19 men, with 100% endogenous testosterone recovery within 45 days.
 We have also utilized this methodology with great success.

-Dianabol is one of the better steroids for avoiding androgenic side effects such as acne vulgaris or male pattern baldness.
+We have found Dianabol to be one of the better steroids for avoiding androgenic side effects, such as acne vulgaris or male pattern baldness.

-If anyone is experiencing excessively high blood pressure, or other troublesome symptoms on Dianabol — ring for an ambulance immediately and discontinue use.
+If anyone is experiencing excessively high blood pressure or other troublesome symptoms on Dianabol, call an ambulance immediately and discontinue use.